databoy5000/project-3-server/README.md

   },
 ```

-  * `userInput`: text that was inputted by the user in the Geocoder's search bar.
+  * `userInput`: Text that was inputted by the user in the Geocoder's search bar.
-  * `coordinates`: latitude and longitude coordinates.
+  * `coordinates`: Latitude and longitude coordinates.
 The validation requires that if the array length isn't equal to 2, then the coordinates are not valid.
-  * `boundaryBox`: should've been called `boundingBox`.
+  * `boundaryBox`: Should've been called `boundingBox`.
 The array (format: [minX, minY, maxX, maxY]) represents the coordinates of a bounding box to the which the viewport is set to display.
   * `placeType`: Options are `country`, `region`, `postcode`, `district`, `place`, `locality`, `neighborhood`, `address`, and `poi`.
 These are used in case the Geocoder does not return bounding box coordinates to set the viewport at the correct zoom.
 Depending on the type, the zoom is set abritrarily with conditionals, using the front-end function `subSetViewport(memoryObject)` at './lib/mapbox.js'.
 [More details here.](#viewport-boundary-box-or-zoom)

 #### 4. Comment controller